 Get Help Now

-If you have been subject or witness to physical violence of any type, the first step is always the same: get to a safe place as soon as possible and call a trusted friend or advocate.
+If you have been subjected to or witnessed physical violence of any type, the first step is always the same: get to a safe place as soon as possible, and call a trusted friend or advocate.

-If you have been subject to physical violence, consider seeking medical attention.
+If you have been subjected to physical violence, consider seeking medical attention.
 Take care to preserve any evidence of the incident, even if you are undecided about whether you will file a claim or take legal action.
-Should you choose to do so, this may assist in proving that a criminal offense occurred or be helpful in obtaining a protection order.
+Should you choose to do so, this evidence may assist in proving that a criminal offense occurred or may be helpful in obtaining a protection order.

 If you have experienced or witnessed an incident that is not consistent with Berklee’s philosophy on a safe and inclusive community, you may consider contacting:

-Contacting the Title IX coordinator for support does not require you to file a report.
+- Kelly Downes, Chief Equity Officer and Title IX Coordinator, 921 Boylston Street; 617-747-3156; firstname.lastname@example.org (Note that contacting the Title IX coordinator for support does not require you to file a report.)

-If you have experienced or witnessed any act that violates Berklee's Equity Policy and Process, we are here to support you.
+If you have experienced or witnessed any act that violates Berklee's Equity and Title IX Policies and Processes, we are here to support you.

 Discrimination and misconduct of any form is not acceptable in our community.
 We urge you to seek help and come forward so that we can support you and work to eliminate violence in our community.
 Please remember, it is never your fault, and we will do whatever we can to help.

-We are committed to providing you comprehensive and compassionate care that meets whatever additional needs you may have, restores justice, and ensures the safety of our community.
+We are committed to providing all members of the Berklee community with comprehensive and compassionate care that meets whatever additional needs you may have, restores justice, and ensures the safety of our community.

-A report to a confidential resource listed below is not a report to Berklee and will not result in remedial action or an investigation or disciplinary action.
-Confidential resources are there to support emotional, physical, and spiritual needs only; any person who desires for Berklee to take investigatory/disciplinary action must make a report to one of the College Reporting resources, listed below this section.
+A report to one of these confidential resources is not a report to Berklee and will not result in remedial action, an investigation, or disciplinary action.
+Confidential resources are there to support emotional, physical, and spiritual needs only; any person who desires for Berklee to take investigatory and/or disciplinary action must make a report to one of the college reporting resources, listed here.

-For students, the following staff members within the student health and wellness team are confidential resources:
+For students, the following staff members within the Health and Wellness team are confidential resources:

 These individuals will maintain the confidentiality of a report unless they are given permission to share information by the person who disclosed the information, there is an imminent threat of harm to self or others, the conduct involves suspected abuse of a minor under the age of 18, or as otherwise required or permitted by law or court order.

-Whether or not you choose to file a complaint, you have the right to academic, housing, and other interim support measures to help you continue with your day-to-day life and goals at Berklee.
-The chief equity officer or another member of the Equity Leadership Team will provide these measures if they are reasonably available.
+Whether or not you choose to file a complaint, you have the right to academic, housing, and other supportive measures to help you continue with your day-to-day life and goals at Berklee.
+The chief equity officer or another member of the equity leadership team will provide these measures if they are reasonably available.